Saturday, March 18, 2017

 Packet Pickup 6-8:15AM

 White Tank Mountain Regional Park

-Aid stations every 1.8 to 9.3 miles including water, electrolyte drink, sweet snacks, salty snacks, and fruit.
+There are aid stations every 1.8 to 9.3 miles including water, electrolyte drink, sweet snacks, salty snacks, and fresh fruit.
 Due to the remoteness of the course, there is a 9.3 mile stretch in the 50 mile, 50 Km, and 30 Km with NO AID, so please be prepared (run with AT LEAST 2-3 bottles (50-70 ounces) of fluids).
 Plan for sun and hot temperatures.
 Additional notes about our aid stations at this race:

 The Waddell aid station will be sponsored by the Surprise Running Club and will service the 8K, 1/2 Marathon, 30 Kilometer, 50 Kilometer, & 50 Mile races.